-schedule to our subjects)24.
+In the forward market two pre-programmed traders compete in prices for the total number of units that are offered.
+We do not explicitly mention the existence of traders to the subjects.
+Because traders act rationally, their actions define a demand schedule, and we present this schedule to our producers.
 The trader that offers the highest price per unit wins all units.
 When they offer the same price - which they do in equilibrium - a winner is drawn at random.
 As the preprogrammed traders are rational and compete in prices, they can predict the Nash-equilibrium spot price and offer this price for the units offered in the forward market.
 The pre-programmed traders do not observe the number of units offered by each producer, only the total number of units.
-They assume that each producer offers an equal number of units (or as equal as possible) in the forward market.
-Using this assumption,25 the traders predict, conditional on the total number of units offered in the forward market, q^{f} , the Nash-equilibrium total production in the spot market: $q^{NE}(q^{f})$.26 By substituting the predicted total production in the spot market in the demand schedule, the traders predict the Nash-equilibrium price in the spot market: $p(q^{NE}(q^f))$.
-As traders offer the Nash-equilibrium price for all units, $p(q^{NE}(q^f))$ defines the demand schedule in the forward market.
+They assume that the producer offers an equal number of units in the forward market.
+Using this assumption, the traders are programmed to predict, conditional on the total number of units offered in the forward market, $q^{f}$ , the Nash-equilibrium total production in the spot market: $q^{NE}(q^{f})$ .
+By substituting the predicted total production in the spot market in the demand schedule, the traders predict the Nash-equilibrium price in the spot market: $p(q^{NE}(q^f))$ .
+As traders offer the Nashequilibrium price for all units, $p(q^{NE}(q^f))$ defines the demand schedule in the forward market.
 This forward market demand schedule is presented to producers in the first period of each round, so they can use this information when deciding how many units to offer for the forward market.
 At the end of the period, all producers are paid the number of units they produced in the forward market times the price per unit minus the production cost.
 Appendix A3 shows, conditional on the total production in the forward market (stage A), the predicted aggregate production and price in the spot market.

 In the second period of each round, producers decide how many units to produce and sell in the spot market.
 The pre-programmed traders sell all the units they bought.
-The price per unit is determenid by substituting the number of units sold by all producers in the forward and spot market together for Q in the demand schedule p(Q) = Max(0,2000-27Q).
+The price per unit is determined by substituting the number of units sold by all producers in the forward and spot market together for Q in the demand schedule p(Q) = Max(0,2000-27Q).
 All producers are paid the number of units they produced in the spot market times the price per unit minus the production cost.